 History and Politics at Cambridge is an exciting joint Honours degree which offers subjects from the History and Human, Social and Political Sciences (HSPS) courses, together with bespoke papers which allow students to explore the space between the two disciplines.
 Students develop skills in analysing the operation of power and politics across histories, institutions, and societies around the world, as well as understanding the nature of evidence, methodology, and approaches in both History and Politics.
-Students are able to choose from a wide range of topics in British, European, American and World history and politics.
+Students are able to choose from a wide range of topics in British, European, American, African and Asian history and politics.
 More information about the course can be found on the University website.

 History and Politics at Murray Edwards College

 Murray Edwards aims to admit one or two History and Politics students each year.
 However, you will study alongside students from both History and HSPS, two of the larger subjects within the College.

 A Level: A*AA with A* in History if offered

 IB: 42, 776 with 7 in IB Higher Level History if offered

 No specific subjects are required.